thaddavis/crewai_and_agentops_script/video_script/2/1_devcontainer_setup.md

 touch .devcontainer/devcontainer.json
 touch Dockerfile.dev

-These files are related to "Docker" and will help us create a little "mini-machine" or sandbox running on top of our base machine so we stay organized...
+These files are related to "Docker" and will help us create a little "mini-machine" or development sandbox running on top of our base machine so we stay organized...

 ## Populate `devcontainer.json`